Rock Springs Weather And Green River Weather 7 Day Forecast -

 This Afternoon

-Isolated showers and thunderstorms.
-Some of the storms could produce small hail and gusty winds.
-Partly sunny, with a high near 76.
-Breezy, with a southwest wind around 17 mph, with gusts as high as 24 mph.
-Chance of precipitation is 20%.
+Sunny, with a high near 75.
+Breezy, with a west northwest wind around 15 mph, with gusts as high as 21 mph.

 Tonight

-Mostly clear, with a low around 45.
-Breezy, with a west northwest wind 10 to 15 mph becoming light west after midnight.
-Winds could gust as high as 21 mph.
+Mostly clear, with a low around 44.
+Northwest wind 5 to 14 mph becoming east northeast after midnight.
+Winds could gust as high as 20 mph.

 Saturday

-Sunny, with a high near 82.
-Calm wind becoming west 5 to 8 mph in the afternoon.
+Sunny, with a high near 80.
+East northeast wind 5 to 8 mph becoming light and variable.

 Saturday Night